 Tools or techniques that can be used for data migration verification include source vs target data integrity checks.
 A combination of manual and automatic checks can be used to cover all verification needs.
 The verification can include qualitative and quantitative checks.

-In order to carry out data verification, a processing of a migrated data through a workflow must be done.
+In order to carry out data verification, the processing of a migrated data through a workflow must be done.
 This ensures that migrated data properly interacts with the target system functionalities.

 The sampling strategy is defined in the Data migration plan and it should be driven by the risk impact of the data.
 100% sampling is not feasible and adequate, therefore standards such as ANSI/AQL is usually used to define the risk-based sampling strategy.